mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 - The Mantid Nightly build will now be installed in a different directory by default, to avoid overwriting the release Mantid installation.
 - The Mantid Nightly build desktop and start menu shortcuts will have the "Nightly" suffix appended, to distinguish from the release Mantid installation.
-- Building a package from a pull request has the "Unstable" suffix on the install directory and shortcuts.

 Project Recovery
 ----------------